-Discussion with the deputy manager and staff evidenced that an induction programme was in place for all staff, relevant to their specific roles and responsibilities.
+Discussion with staff evidenced that an induction programme was in place for all staff, relevant to their specific roles and responsibilities.
+At the time of this inspection the newly appointed registered manager was receiving induction from the former registered manager of the home.

-Discussion with staff confirmed that mandatory training, supervision and appraisal of staff was regularly provided.
+Discussion with staff confirmed that mandatory training and supervision of staff was regularly provided.
+A schedule for mandatory training, annual staff appraisals and staff supervision was maintained.

-The deputy manager and staff confirmed that competency and capability assessments were undertaken for any person who is given the responsibility of being in charge of the home for any period in the absence of the manager; records of competency and capability assessments were retained.
-A sample of completed staff competency and capability assessments was inspected and found to satisfactory.
+Staff confirmed that competency and capability assessments were undertaken for any person who is given the responsibility of being in charge of the home for any period in the absence of the manager; records of competency and capability assessments were retained.